Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Discussion

-During \textit{Therapist-Exoskeleton-Patient} interaction (TEPI), the patient's trajectory closely followed the therapist's, exhibiting similar ranges of motion and temporal characteristics.
+During TEPI, the patient's trajectory closely followed the therapist's, exhibiting similar ranges of motion and temporal characteristics.
 A key advantage of TEPI training is its ability to provide forces at multiple contact points, enabling a synergistic correction of both hip and knee movements during walking.
 Additionally, this approach provides bilateral assistance to both the stance and swing legs, simultaneously addressing key features like knee buckling, swing initiation, and weight acceptance.
-Achieving comparable multi-contact, bilateral assistance with manual therapy would likely require multiple therapists.
+Achieving comparable multi-contact, bilateral assistance with manual therapy would likely require multiple therapists, with the additional challenge of coordinating assistance timing among these clinicians.

-In terms of kinematics during TEPI training (Supplementary Figures 1 and 2), distinct behaviors were observed between the paretic hip and the knee joints of the patient.
-While the patient's hip joint showed a slight temporal lead compared to the therapist's during the swing phase, the opposite relationship was observed for the knee joint.
+In terms of kinematics during TEPI training (Figure S1), distinct behaviors were observed between the paretic hip and the knee joints of the patient.
+Although the patient's hip joint showed a slight temporal lead compared to the therapist's during the swing phase, the opposite relationship was observed for the knee joint.
 This suggests that the therapist may preferentially focus on the assistance of knee flexion to reduce compensatory strategies typically used by the patient, such as excessive hip circumduction \cite{chen2005gait,kerrigan1999spastic}.
-This interpretation is further supported by the kinematics of the non-paretic leg, where no significant temporal lead was observed in either the hip or the knee joints, indicating a more natural and symmetric coordination in the absence of more significant impairments.
+This interpretation is further supported by the kinematics of the non-paretic leg, where no discernible temporal lead was observed in either the hip or the knee joints, indicating a more natural and symmetric coordination in the absence of more pronounced impairments.

 In addition, the patient demonstrated a smaller range of motion at the paretic knee compared to the therapist.
 This discrepancy is likely due to the increased joint stiffness of the patient's knee \cite{souissi2018co}, which may have prevented them from achieving the full range of motion imposed by the therapist, even when physical interaction was present.
 Such limitations are consistent with the general trend in post-stroke patients, where distal joints tend to be more affected than proximal joints \cite{lim2023functional}.